 Maxillary prominence (dorsal portion) – becomes the future maxilla, zygomatic bone and part of the temporal bone.

 - Is associated with the maxillary cartilage, which gives rise to the incus.

 Mandibular prominence (ventral portion) – becomes the future mandible.

 - Is associated with Meckel’s cartilage, which gives rise to the malleus and the sphenomandibular ligament.

 The artery of the first pharyngeal arch becomes the terminal portion of the maxillary artery, which is a branch of the external carotid.

 Its associated nerve is the trigeminal nerve (CN V).
-The first arch gives rise to the muscles of mastication, and also the mylohyoid, the anterior belly of digastric, tensor veli palatani and tensor tympani – all of which are innervated by the branches of the trigeminal nerve.
+The first arch gives rise to the muscles of mastication and the mylohyoid, anterior belly of digastric, tensor veli palatani and tensor tympani – all of which are innervated by the branches of the trigeminal nerve.

 Its sensory field is that of the trigeminal nerve too, namely the skin of the face, the lining of the mouth and nose, and general sensation to the anterior 2/3 of the tongue.